bunkerity/bunkerweb/docs/security-tuning.md

 |  `SELF_SIGNED_SSL_EXPIRY`  |         `365`          | Number of days for the certificate expiration (**-days** value used with **openssl**).                                     |
 |   `SELF_SIGNED_SSL_SUBJ`   | `/CN=www.example.com/` | Certificate subject to use (**-subj** value used with **openssl**).                                                        |

+When using stream mode, you will need to use the `LISTEN_STREAM_PORT_SSL` setting in order to choose your listening SSL/TLS port.

 ## ModSecurity

+STREAM support :x:

 ModSecurity is integrated and enabled by default alongside the OWASP Core Rule Set within BunkerWeb.
 Here is the list of related settings :